CharlesRea/clud/readme.md

   * Postgres DB, accessible on your local machine (once you've set up hosts entries as below) at `Host=clud.local;Port=30432;Database=clud;Username=clud;Password=supersecret`
   * A Docker registry
-* Add hosts file entries:
+* clud services are exposed at subdomains of `clud.local`.
+You'll need to add hosts file entries to point this at your kubenernetes cluster:
-  * In an admin terminal run `minikube ip` to get the Minikube IP
+  * In an admin terminal, run `minikube ip` to get the Minikube cluster IP
   * Add a hosts file entry for `<minikube-ip> clud.local clud.clud.local traefik.clud.local registry.clud.local` (in Windows, the hosts file is at `C:\Windows\System32\drivers\etc\hosts`)
-  * Check you can access http://traefik.clud.local,  https://traefik.clud.local
+  * Check you can access http://traefik.clud.local and  https://traefik.clud.local.
-* Unfortunately, on Windows, our local Docker engine cannot directly talk to Minikube (as they're in different HyperV containers, and so different networks).
+* On Windows, our local Docker engine cannot directly talk to Minikube (as they're in different HyperV containers, and so different networks).
 So we need to set up a proxy to allow them to communicate.
   * Run (and keep running) `./build RegistryProxy`
   * To test this worked succesfully: